Meet Our Board

 Paul Griffiths OBE KStJ DL

+For six years, Paul Griffiths chaired the Gwent Council for St John AmbulanceCymru, whilst also serving as a National Officer for the Police Superintendents’ Association, having previously served as an active senior police officer.
 Paul has a long history of commitment to voluntary and charitable causes including serving as a trustee for Police Care UK and the Police Arboretum Memorial Trust, and volunteering as a Telephone Friend with the Royal Voluntary Service.
 Paul was awarded an OBE for ‘services to policing’ in 2021.

 Image of Caryn Cox

-Caryn Cox CStJ
+Caryn Cox DStJ

-Chancellor (Vice Chair) and Chair of People Committee
+Chancellor (Vice Chair of the Board)

-Rev David Morris CStJ
+Rt Rev David Morris CStJ

 Priory Dean and Chair of Pro Fide Committee